 This meant that marketers were able to use technology, instead of publisher contact or a 3rd party network rep, to inform their decisions about what advertising inventory they should buy in real time—aka RTB.

 The evolution from ad networks to ad exchanges had a gigantic impact on the advertising industry as we know it.
 There were no longer fixed site lists, fixed pricing, or even fixed impression amounts.
 Instead, marketers were able to pay only what the demand was at the time their impression was served.
-In addition, publishers were able to use technology to automate selling their inventory instead of relying on a workforce they needed to employ.
+In addition, publishers were able to use technology to automate selling their inventory.

 Unlike direct buying, where marketers had to rely on relationships and minimum spends, ad exchanges and RTB allowed a more democratic approach to ad buying.
 Smaller brands and advertisers could tap into programmatic technology to stretch their media dollars further than they could before, and since everything happened in real time, there was no fear of premium inventory already being bought by the top advertisers in the industry.